 But today I want to share with you some super easy and practical tips for using those food scraps before they get sent to the compost pile.

-- Save carrot peels, potato skins, and celery tops to add to homemade chicken stock!
+- Save carrot peels, potato skins, and celery tops to add to a homemade stock or broth.

 - Make yummy potato peel chips out of your potato scraps.

-- Retain the seeds, pits, and cuttings of your veggies and regrow at home.
+- Retain the seeds, pits, and cuttings of your veggies and regrow them at home – saving you money on seeds or seedlings.

 - Save veggie peels for all-natural fabric dye.
 Use beet ends for reds and purples, red cabbage for blues, yellow onions for oranges, and spinach for greens.
-I sense a Pinterest party coming on?
+Have a look around Pinterest for inspiration!

 - Place cucumber peels at entrance points in your home to deter ants.